Antonio Plazibat: 2023

 During a Glory press-conference held on January 12, 2023, it was confirmed by Glory that Plazibat was expected to challenge Rico Verhoeven for the Glory Heavyweight Championship.
 Although the fight was initially planned to take place in spring, it was postponed as Verhoeven suffered a knee injury in training.
 Plazibat instead faced Kevin Tariq Osaro, winner of the Glory Four-Man Heavyweight Tournament, for the interim Glory Heavyweight Championship at Glory: Collision 5 on June 17, 2023.
 He lost the fight by a fifth-round technical knockout.
 Plazibat broke his left arm in the first round of the fight and underwent surgery post-fight.

+2024

 On December 22, 2023, it was announced that Plazibat would make a wildcard entry into the 2024 Glory Heavyweight Grand Prix.
 Plazibat officially announced his withdrawal from the tournament on January 30, 2024, as he hadn't sufficiently recovered from his previous arm injury.

 Plazibat was expected to face the 2024 Glory Heavyweight Grand Prix runner-up Levi Rigters at Glory 95 on September 21, 2024.
 He withdrew from the bout on August 19, 2024, due to an elbow injury.

+2025

+Plazibat returned from a nearly three year long layoff to face Nordine Mahieddine at Glory Collision 8 in a Glory Last Heavyweight Standing Finals Tournament qualifier on December 13, 2025.
+He won the fight by unanimous decision.

+2026

+Plazibat was scheduled to face Mory Kromah at Glory 105 on February 7, 2026.
+He was forced to withdraw due to injury, being replaced by former two-time Middleweight title challenger Michael Boapeah.

+Plazibat would make his return at Glory Collision 9, on June 13, 2026.
+He faced Anis Bouzid, winning via TKO, after the bout was forced to go to an extra round.